Universal Studios Monsters: A Legacy In Horror

 The Legacy Continues

 This final chapter of the book covers the influence Universal Horror has had on pop culture in modern times.
-This ranges from everything including the recent Invisible Man movie from 2020, to the Universal Halloween Horror Night events held at the studio’s theme parks.
-This chapter honestly feels tacked on and doesn’t really fit the rest of the book.
+This ranges from everything including the recent Invisible Man movie from 2020 to the Universal Halloween Horror Night events held at the studio’s theme parks.
+This chapter honestly feels tacked on and doesn’t fit the rest of the book.

 Spotlight Chapters